AnaTomomi/neuroscience-meets-beahvior/README.md

 Use the edge list to create the link communities according to Yong-Yeol Ahn, James P. Bagrow, and Sune Lehmann, Link communities reveal multiscale complexity in networks, Nature 466, 761 (2010). (https://github.com/bagrow/linkcomm)

 # Brain regions analysis
 Use the scripts in the folder ./src/brainroisynth to map and extract the number of brain regions used by each MRI-PAD combination.
 The scripts are labelled in steps, so follow the steps.
+Results from these steps are also available online in https://neurovault.org/collections/13976/

 ## Visualization
 Finally, run the following scripts to create the visualizations.
 1. To compute the numbers for the PRISMA dataflow chart, use ``count_prisma.py``
 2. To create Tables 3, 4, and 5, and Figures 2, 3, and 5, run the jupyter notebook ``Final_plots.ipynb``
 3. Network visualizations are created in gephi.
 Use the adjacency matrix generated from the Graph analysis and the link communities files as data sources for gephi (https://gephi.org/).
-4. To visualize the areas in the brain, use the script ``plot_brainmasks.py``
+4. To visualize the areas in the brain, use the script ``plot_brainmasks.py``.
+Make sure to run the Brain region analysis beforehand, or download the masks stored in neurovault.